UT-Austin-RPL/amago/docs/tutorial/configuration.rst

 We choose the :py:class:`~amago.envs.amago_env.AMAGOEnv`, :py:class:`~amago.loading.RLDataset`, and :py:class:`~amago.nets.tstep_encoders.TstepEncoder`
 because they are problem-specific.
-We also pick the the :py:class:`~amago.nets.traj_encoders.TrajEncoder` because it is the key feature of a sequence model agent.
+We also pick the :py:class:`~amago.nets.traj_encoders.TrajEncoder` because it is the key feature of a sequence model agent.
 :py:meth:`~amago.experiment.Experiment.start` is going to create an :py:class:`~amago.agent.Agent` based on the environment and our other choices.
 This follows a strict rule:

 .. important::